Mitsubishi Eclipse Insurance Rates

 Rates are averaged for all Mitsubishi Eclipse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief summary of the primary concepts that were covered in the above illustrations.
+The points below are a brief recap of the primary concepts that were presented in the illustrations above.

-- Higher risk drivers that tend to have accidents or serious violations could be forced to pay on average $1,040 more per year than a driver with a clean driving record
+- High-risk drivers who tend to receive serious violations could be charged and average of $1,040 more per year to insure a Mitsubishi Eclipse

 Shopping for rates will help you save, whether you are shopping for 2001 Mitsubishi Eclipse insurance rates or 2003 Mitsubishi Eclipse GTS Coupe 2d insurance rates.